squidfunk/mkdocs-material/docs/insiders/faq/sponsoring.md

 No, there are no geographical restrictions for becoming a sponsor.
 We welcome sponsorships from individuals and organizations worldwide.
-As long as your credit card is valid and accepted by GitHub or Ko-Fi, you are eligible to become a sponsor and support the project, regardless of your location.
+As long as your credit card is valid and accepted by GitHub you are eligible to become a sponsor and support the project, regardless of your location.